MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/prepare-network.md

 <a name="bandwidth-requirements"></a>Bandbreitenanforderungen
 ----------

 Bandbreitenberechnungen für Microsoft Teams sind komplex.
 Zu Ihrer Unterstützung wurde ein Rechner erstellt.
-Den Rechner finden Sie unter [„Netzwerkplaner“ in MyAdvisor](https://aka.ms/bwcalc/).
+Den Rechner finden Sie unter [„Network Planner“ in MyAdvisor](https://aka.ms/bwcalc/).

 <!--
 The content you will find below can be used as supplemental background information; however, it is recommended that customers use [Network Planner](https://aka.ms/bwcalc) to track their needs.